9th8/up-to-date-real-world-haskell/13-data-structures.md

 x*sin(((2.0*pi)*90.0)/360.0)_m
 ```

-Everything you\'ve just seen is possible with Haskell types and classes.
+Everything you've just seen is possible with Haskell types and classes.
-In fact, you\'ve been reading a real `ghci` session demonstrating
+In fact, you've been reading a real `ghci` session demonstrating
-`num.hs`, which you\'ll see shortly.
+`num.hs`, which you'll see shortly.

 ### First Steps

-Let\'s think about how we would accomplish everything shown above.
+Let's think about how we would accomplish everything shown above.
 To
 start with, we might use `ghci` to check the type of `(+)`, which is
 `Num a => a -> a -> a`.
 If we want to make possible some custom behavior
 for the plus operator, then we will have to define a new type and make